Petroleum engineers held about 33,500 jobs in 2018. The largest employers of petroleum engineers were as follows:

-Petroleum engineers work around the world; in fact, the best employment opportunities may include some work in other countries.
-Petroleum engineers also must be able to work with people from a wide variety of backgrounds, including other oil and gas workers who will carry out the engineers’ drilling plans.
+Large oil and gas companies maintain operations around the world; therefore, petroleum engineers sometimes work in other countries.
+Petroleum engineers also must be able to work with people from a wide variety of backgrounds, including other types of engineers, scientists, and oil and gas field workers.

-Petroleum engineers must have a bachelor’s degree in engineering, preferably in petroleum engineering.
-However, a bachelor’s degree in mechanical or chemical engineering may also suffice.
-Employers also value work experience, so cooperative education programs, in which students earn academic credit for structured job experience, are valuable as well.
+Petroleum engineers must have a bachelor’s degree in engineering, preferably petroleum engineering.
+However, a bachelor’s degree in mechanical, civil, or chemical engineering may meet employer requirements.
+Employers also value work experience, so college cooperative-education programs, in which students earn academic credit and job experience, are valuable as well.

 Students interested in studying petroleum engineering will benefit from taking high school courses in math, such as algebra, trigonometry, and calculus; and in science, such as biology, chemistry, and physics.

-Entry-level petroleum engineering jobs require a bachelor's degree.
-Bachelor's degree programs typically take 4 years and include classroom, laboratory, and field studies in areas such as engineering principles, geology, and thermodynamics.
+Entry-level petroleum engineering jobs require a bachelor’s degree.
+Bachelor’s degree programs include classes, laboratory work, and field studies in areas such as engineering principles, geology, and thermodynamics.
 Most colleges and universities offer cooperative programs in which students gain practical experience while completing their education.

-Some colleges and universities offer a 5-year program in chemical or mechanical engineering that leads to both a bachelor’s degree and a master's degree.
-Some employers may prefer applicants who have earned a graduate degree.
+Some colleges and universities offer 5-year programs in chemical or mechanical engineering that lead to both a bachelor’s degree and a master’s degree.
+Some employers prefer applicants who have earned a graduate degree.
 A graduate degree also allows an engineer to work as an instructor at some universities or in research and development.

 ABET accredits programs in petroleum engineering.